22 Strategic Management KPIs Managers need to know

 What are the most important Strategic Management KPIs you should know?
 Find the full list of 22 of the most important Strategic Key Performance Indicators (KPIs) for Managers.

 Many different factors contribute to the success of a business.
-While some aspects may be easier to measure than others, it is important for managers to track as many key performance indicators (KPIs) as possible to make informed decisions about moving their business forward.
+Although some aspects are easier to measure than others, it is important for managers to track as many key performance indicators (KPIs) as possible in order to make informed decisions about how to develop their business.
+In this article, we present 22 strategic management KPIs that managers should know.

 Further Read: Ultimate Guide on KPIs – Incl.
 List of 200 KPIs for Businesses